molovo/lumberjack/README.md

 [[ $verbose ]] && level=notice

 # Initialise lumberjack
-lj —file ~/log —level $level
+lj --file ~/log --level $level

 lj 'This is a notice'
 ```

 In the above example, running `script.zsh` would result in nothing being output to the log.
-Running `script.zsh —verbose` would increase the log level, allowing the notice to be appended to the log file.
+Running `script.zsh --verbose` would increase the log level, allowing the notice to be appended to the log file.

 ## TODO